 Lithium is not recommended in patients with renal impairment.
 It is also not recommended in patients with cardiovascular disease.
 Lithium causes reversible T wave changes and can unmask Brugada syndrome.
-A cardiology consult should be obtained if a patient experiences unexplained palpitations and syncope.
+A cardiology consult is necessary if a patient experiences unexplained palpitations and syncope.
 It is also not advisable to consider lithium for treatment in children under 12 years of age.

 Lithium is not considered for treatment during pregnancy due to a 2 to 3 fold increase of significant congenital disabilities.
 Ebstein's anomaly is a cardiac defect in infants associated with lithium treatment during pregnancy.
 It is crucial to weigh the risks versus benefits of continuing a pregnant patient on lithium.
-If a patient remains on lithium, monitoring should be done every 4 weeks until 36 weeks, and then every week after that.
+If a patient remains on lithium, monitoring should be done every four weeks until 36 weeks, and then every week after that.
 If a mother receives lithium during delivery, it is essential to monitor the infant for hypotonia and floppy baby syndrome for at least 48 hours.
-Breastfeeding is not advised if a lactating mother is on lithium therapy, as the breast milk will contain lithium.
+Breastfeeding is not advisable; if a lactating mother is on lithium therapy, breast milk will contain lithium.

 Before starting treatment with lithium, it is essential to get kidney function tests and thyroid function tests.
 In patients above 50 years of age, an electrocardiogram is also necessary.
 Repeat these tests once or twice a year in patients on lithium therapy.
 Because lithium is associated with weight gain, it is important to weigh a patient before starting treatment.
 It is also beneficial to determine if the patient has prediabetes, diabetes, or dyslipidemia.